theo-armour/agenda/2-2-family/alix-paine.md

 * https://en.wikipedia.org/wiki/Progressive_supranuclear_palsy

+## 2025-07-09

+There was a knock on my door around 8 am this morning.
+My friend Lillemor told me that her husband Karl was being taken to Kaiser.
+She was not fit to go, would I go?

+After hesitating, I said yes, and so I spent the morning by his hospital bed.
+He was having internal bleeding and needed a blood transfusion.
+He has stage 4 prostate cancer.
+He took it all very stoically.
+Eventually, I went home, and Lillemor and a friend of hers came to be with Karl.

+I like Karl, and yet I have no deep feelings for this man.
+So it is all a strange, very grey experience.
+Nonetheless, I do admire his stoicism and equanimity.
+I hope I would behave in a similar manner if it were me.

 ## 2025-07-08

 The events of the day were that I attended the Food Committee meeting and spoke quite a bit there.
 Then I had lunch with Philip Engelhardt up at Perry's on Union Street, and then dinner with Margaret Johnson, my 101-year-old friend.